With small seminars and highly motivated peers, the St. Francis College Honors Program lets you get the most out of your academic experience.

 - Attend our Scholarship Day Event to participate in an interview with a member of our Honors Council

-Please note - All students who apply to the Honors Program will have their essays automatically entered into our Scholarship Day Competition.
-All essays will be reviewed for the chance to win one of four full-tuition scholarships
+**All students apply to the Honors Program will have their essays automatically entered into our Scholarship Day Competition.
+All essays will be reviewed for the chance to win one of four full tuition scholarships**

 The Honors Program’s mission is to form a community of active, life-long learners who will become adept at functioning in a complex, increasingly interconnected world.
 This is accomplished through interdisciplinary courses anchored in the liberal arts.
 The program strengthens its students intellectually by challenging them academically, encouraging their intellectual curiosity, and honing their research, writing, critical thinking and speaking skills.
 Keeping with St. Francis College’s Franciscan roots, Honors' students constantly are encouraged to embrace the key Franciscan values of care of creation, compassion, humility and service to others.
 By offering courses in a wide variety of disciplines, the program enhances the academic experience of every major.